Aberdeen Crossrail

 Aberdeen Crossrail is a proposed railway development in Scotland, first proposed within the 2003 Scottish Strategic Rail Study.
-It is supported by Nestrans, the north-east of Scotland's voluntary regional transport partnership.
+It is supported by Nestrans, the north-east of Scotland's regional transport partnership.

 Crossrail aims to provide a frequent, cross-city rail service between Inverurie, Aberdeen and Stonehaven, coupled with new stations.

 It proposed upgrading existing train services from Aberdeen to Inverurie to a regular half-hourly service, adding more services between Aberdeen and Stonehaven, and opening new stations along existing lines in Aberdeen and Aberdeenshire.
 It could also bring about the re-opening of lines and stations between Aberdeen and the towns of Fraserburgh, Peterhead and Banchory.

 The project is seen as vital in reducing traffic congestion within Aberdeen.
 Currently, only 12% of north-east residents live within 1 km of a railway station, but if all of the Crossrail proposals were to go ahead, this could rise to 25%.
 This would aid commuting into the city centre and provide a viable alternative to using the car.